PauFont3/stonefish_rl/docs/README_manual.md

 - Run the simulator to check it.

 ## 5) Use the Reset command (from Pyhton) to postionate the robot (Optional)
-- You can repositionate the robot with a `RESET:` command.
+- You can reposition the robot by using a `RESET:` command.

 ---